Our Approach to Data Breach Management

 This was a challenge before the GDPR and it is an even bigger one now, given that the reporting requirements are stricter and impose severe fines for not informing supervisory authorities in a timely manner.
 Only 2% of firms that have reported a breach to a supervisory authority have been fined; this shows that a timely reporting helps to avoid penalties.

 Here is where DBMT comes into play: this personal data breach management tool is simplifying, automatising and streamlining processes about personal data incidents.
 It is a complete solution that helps companies to timely plan for and respond to personal data incidents.

 This cloud solution assists organizations at every stage of the personal data breach identification process by providing a single platform where the responsible function of a team can log, store and manage any notified incident by creating internal reports, automatically assessing the risk and easing the decision making process when evaluating whether the incident is reportable to the authorities.
 It also serves as a central database of data incidents and breaches, with the function of task assignment for better control over the workflow and responsibilities, which is a great asset for audit purposes.

-The average time to identify a breach in 2019 was 206 days and the average time to contain a breach was 73 days, for a total of 279 days (4.9% increase from 2018).
+The average time to identify a breach in 2021 was 287 days and the average time to contain a breach was 70 days, for a total of 277 days (3.5% decrease from 2021).
 IBM Ponemone institute research

 For the period from 28 January 2021 to 27 January 2022 there were on average 356 breach notifications per day in the EU.
 For the period from 28 January 2020 to 27 January 2021, there were on average 331 breach notifications per day (a 8% increase), so the current trend for breach notifications is upwards.
 DLA Piper